 A: The weather during the Mustang Tiji Festival 2024 is generally mild and dry.
 However, temperatures can vary depending on the time of day and altitude.
 It is recommended to bring warm clothing and rain gear as the weather can be unpredictable.

-Q: How difficult Level of the Mustang Trek?
+Q: How difficult is the Mustang Trek?

-A: The Upper Mustang Trek is considered to be of moderate difficulty level, requiring a reasonable level of physical fitness and endurance.
-It involves traversing rugged terrains, steep ascents, and descents, as well as walking for extended periods of time.
+A: The Upper Mustang Trek is considered to be of moderate difficulty, requiring a reasonable level of physical fitness and endurance.
+It involves traversing rugged terrain, steep ascents, and descents, as well as walking for extended periods of time.
 The trail often passes through rocky paths, narrow gorges, and high mountain passes, which can pose challenges to trekkers.
 Additionally, the region's high altitude adds another layer of difficulty, as the trek reaches heights above 4,000 meters (13,000 feet).
-Acclimatization to the altitude is crucial to minimize the risk of altitude sickness.
+Acclimatization to the altitude is crucial to minimizing the risk of altitude sickness.
 Despite these challenges, the Upper Mustang Trek offers breathtaking landscapes, unique cultural experiences, and the opportunity to explore ancient Buddhist monasteries and remote villages, making it a rewarding adventure for those seeking an unforgettable trekking experience.

-Q: Do I need Trekking Permits for the Mustang Tiji Festival Trek?
+Q: Do I need trekking permits for the Mustang Tiji Festival Trek?

-A: Trekking in Upper Mustang requires obtaining several permits due to its restricted and remote location.
+A: Trekking in the Upper Mustang requires obtaining several permits due to its restricted and remote location.
 The permits that are typically required for the Upper Mustang Trek are as follows:

 Annapurna Conservation Area Permit (ACAP): This permit is mandatory for all trekkers entering the Annapurna Conservation Area, which includes Upper Mustang.
 The ACAP aims to conserve the natural and cultural heritage of the region.